-The Ngalia Regional project comprises thirteen 100% owned exploration licences (total area over 3,600 km² ) located in the Ngalia Basin, between 180 and 350 km northwest of Alice Springs in the Northern Territory.
-Twelve of these tenements are contiguous and surround the Bigrlyi project JV tenements (53% EME) and other small JV tenements.
+The Ngalia Regional project comprises nine 100% owned exploration licences and three exploration licenses in retention (total area over 2,000 km² ) are located in the Ngalia Basin, between 180 and 350 km northwest of Alice Springs in the Northern Territory.
+These tenements surround the Bigrlyi project JV tenements (72% EME) and other small JV tenements.
 EME’s Ngalia Regional tenements and the imbedded small JV tenements contain a number of uranium deposits such as Walbiri, Sundberg, Hill One, Camel Flat, A15E, BigWest, Cappers, Karins and uranium exploration targets at the Dingo’s Rest, Penrynth and Malawiri prospects (refer figure below).

-Nine of the thirteen Ngalia Regional Exploration Licences have been granted.
-Three of the remaining four applications (EL’s 24450, 24462 and 27169) are located on Aboriginal freehold land and one (EL31098) is located on pastoral leasehold land.
+Six of nine Ngalia Regional Exploration Licences have been granted.
+Three applications (EL’s 24450, 24462 and 27169) are located on Aboriginal freehold land.
 The consent of the Traditional Owners is required before the Aboriginal freehold tenements can be granted.
 Energy Metals has been negotiating with the Traditional Owners through the Central Land Council and is confident that the Company will eventually gain access to these areas.

 Most uranium deposits and occurrences known within the Ngalia Regional Project area are of the tabular sandstone type, hosted in the Carboniferous Mt Eclipse Sandstone.
 One exception is the Cappers deposit which is a surficial calcrete style of uranium deposit and another is the Crystal Creek prospect on EL30004 which is hosted in ferruginous veins within basement granite.